lucas0/rnn/README.md

 I'm not the author of the code, just did minor code fixes.
 I want this on my git solely not to have to debug it again.

+In order to run and generate your own sentences:

+open *rnn_theano.py*

+Uncomment commented lines and run it.
+This will tokenize and save X, Y and the dictionaries for the vocabulary into a pickle file *save.p*.

+For following runs, comment the first section of the code again.
+(You don't have to tokenize and create the dicts everytime.)

+Modify your *generate_sentence()* func for extra fun.

 **[Please read the blog post that goes with this code!](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-2-implementing-a-language-model-rnn-with-python-numpy-and-theano/)**

 ### Jupyter Notebook Setup